elavoie/pando-handbook/oopsla-2017/README.md

 ## Connect to multiple nodes simultaneously

-For testing you setup, connect to 3 nodes.
+For testing your setup, connect to 3 nodes.
 One of them will become the pando process, and the two others will become volunteers.

 ### OSX